 Our Mission, Vision, and Identity

-Messiah College is a Christian college of the liberal and applied arts and sciences.
+Messiah University is a Christian university of the liberal and applied arts and sciences.
 Our mission is to educate men and women toward maturity of intellect, character and Christian faith in preparation for lives of service, leadership and reconciliation in church and society.

-Messiah College is a nationally ranked, private Christian college with a student body of 3,234 undergraduate and graduate students.
-Located in Mechanicsburg, Pa., just 12 miles from the state capital, Harrisburg, Messiah also has a campus in downtown Harrisburg.
+Messiah University is a nationally ranked, private Christian university with a student body of 3,234 undergraduate and graduate students.
+Located in Mechanicsburg, Pa., just 12 miles from the state capital, Harrisburg.

 - In the Career and Professional Development Center's post-graduation survey, 95% of the class of 2014 respondents indicated they were employed or in graduate/professional programs within six to nine months after graduation, a rate significantly higher than the national employment average.

 - Messiah was named a 2014 Princeton Review Guide "Best Regional College."

 - Messiah was also noted as an institution with innovative learning experiences and outstanding preparation of graduates, which earned Messiah recognition as a “Pennsylvania College of Distinction” and a national “Christian College of Distinction.”

 - Messiah was named a top college in Pennsylvania for return on investment, according to AffordableCollegesOnline.org.

 - Messiah University hosts prominent national speakers, including David Brooks, Majora Carter, Tony Dungy, Leyman Gbowee, Doris Kearns Goodwin, Eric Metaxas, Michele Norris and Joni Eareckson Tada.

 - Spiritual growth is an essential part of a Messiah education.
 We incorporate our shared faith in the classroom, through residence life, at chapel, on sports teams, through the arts and in clubs and organizations.
 Our motto, “Christ Preeminent,” shapes every student experience.